awwaaadddd/awwaaadddd.github.io/_posts/2023-03-13-assignment-one-post.md

 | **Iconography:** | Flowers/Fruit/Plants |Dove, Flowers/Fruit/Plants, Palestinian flag/Colors, Weapons/Bombs/Armaments/Guns |
 | **Special Collection:** | Adnan Al Zu-baidy, Popular Front for the Liberation of Palestine (PFLP) |Posters Requested, Para/Military/Personnel/Insignia/Uniform/Equipment |

+[^1]: Each bit of metadata on the above table from the *PPP* has an embedded link to direct the viewer towards a designated webpage with more data/information.
+It usually is a webpage within the *PPP* that showcases other posters that fit within the searched criteria.

 On another note, the metadata collected from the *PPP* (the original host of the posters) feels a bit more closer to the target object/item with more descriptive/telling categories as well as embedded links to more information, like the creator’s personal website.
 The categories present on the *PPP* website vary in clarity within the discoverability of the posters themselves, and some of them are ‘language’, ‘published in’, ‘iconography’, and ‘related links’.
 These more obscure categories allow for niche searches and a greater possibility for discoverability regardless of the combination of metadata used to locate the origin of the item (posters).